The Complete Guide to Snorkeling in the Galapagos

 9. Elizabeth Bay, Isabela Island

 Elizabeth Bay is an extensive mangrove forest, which makes for a unique and fascinating underwater environment to explore.
-Navigate through the winding channels to soak up the diverse ecozystem of plant and animal life.
+Navigate through the winding channels to soak up the diverse ecosystem of plant and animal life.
 Look out for many of the usual suspects; penguins, turtles, sea lions, sharks, and tropical fish.
 The waters are also calm, so it’s a good place for Galapagos snorkeling for beginners.

 10. Itabaca Channel, Santa Cruz